Thermodynamical Structure of AdS Black Holes in Massive Gravity with Stringy Gauge-Gravity Corrections: GB-BI-massive black hole solutions

 \section{GB-BI-massive black hole solutions}

 Here, we are looking for obtaining the topological static black holes.
 For this purpose, we consider the metric of $d$-dimensional spacetime as

 in which $h_{ij}dx_{i}dx_{j}$ is the line element with constant curvature $ \left( d-2\right) (d-3)\kappa $ and volume $V_{d-2}$.
-The constant $\kappa$ is related to the boundary curvature and may has a positive (elliptic), negative (hyperbolic) or zero (flat) constant curvature.
+The constant $\kappa$ is related to the boundary curvature and may have a positive (elliptic), negative (hyperbolic) or zero (flat) constant curvature.

 Following \cite{Vegh}, we consider the ansatz metric in the following form